Schipperke vs Sarplaninac: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Schipperke and Sarplaninac is one of the most significant factors in choosing between these dogs.
 Schipperke is characterized by a curious, confident, mischievous personality, while Sarplaninac tends toward independent, protective, devoted traits.
 In daily life, this means Schipperke owners typically experience a dog that leans toward curious behavior, while Sarplaninac owners find their dog more inclined toward independent tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Neither is better in the abstract; pick the one that matches your personality and household rhythm.

 Best for Families with Children